sebadob/rauthy/rauthy-book/src/intro.md

 Currently missing features:

-**UI translation**
-The Admin UI will most probably never be translated, but a basic translation for the Login and Account page may come.

 **Rauthy Name Override**
 The idea of this feature is, that one may be able to override the *Rauthy* name in different places like E-Mail notifications or the Admin UI.
 This would make it possible to not confuse external users, when they expect some